August 26, 2024

 “We are there to be an ally for the performers along with being a collaborator with the filmmakers for scenes of intimacy and/or nudity and/or anything where a performer might feel very vulnerable… We like to think of ourselves as stunt coordinators for intimate scenes.”

-Part of her job is the actual working out of the mechanics and movements – or choreography – of a scene.
+Her job is executing a scene's mechanics and movements or choreography.
 If it’s a romantic scene between two actors, that means asking many questions, such as “Where is it okay to touch?” and “How is that touch going to happen?”

-Her primary responsibility is to the performers and the filmmakers which requires open communication with them.
-However, Intimacy Coordinators have to effectively communicate with a host of other people on a production as well.
+Her primary responsibility is to the performers and the filmmakers, which requires open communication with them.
+However, intimacy coordinators also have to communicate effectively with other people during production.

 Of course, there’s the director, but each project is different.
 Generally, the director will be there for every decision of how those scenes will go.
 In some cases, though, the director may play “hot potato” with the intimate scenes and leave them entirely in Liroff’s hands to coordinate.